Geometry Wars: Retro Evolved 2

 Geometry Wars: Retro Evolved.
-It was followed by Geometry Wars 3: Dimensions, a sequel published in 2014 by Lucid Games founded by former members of Bizarre Creations.
+It was followed by Geometry Wars 3: Dimensions, a sequel published in 2014 by Lucid Games, which was founded by former members of Bizarre Creations.

 Gameplay

 The player controls a maneuverable claw-shaped figure that can move and fire independently in any direction.
 The objective of the game is to score points by destroying a variety of enemy shapes which spawn around the playing field, contact with any enemy results in death and the loss of a life.
 Bombs destroy all enemies on the playing field but award no points.

 Crucial to effective play is the score multiplier, which increases as the player collects "geoms", small green objects dropped by enemies upon destruction.
 The number of points scored by destroying an enemy depends on the multiplier, which can reach into the thousands.

 There are six different game modes available: